cgriffith-4243/trivia-api/backend/README.md

 - Creates and adds a question to the database
 - Request Arguments:

-    '''question''': A string value containing the entry question
+    `question`: A string value containing the entry question

-    '''answer''': A string value containing the answer to the entry question
+    `answer`: A string value containing the answer to the entry question

-    '''difficulty''': A number value indicating the difficulty of the entry question
+    `difficulty`: A number value indicating the difficulty of the entry question

-    '''category''': A number value indicating the Category id of the entry question
+    `category`: A number value indicating the Category id of the entry question

 ```
 {